-Fix 5: Remove your saved Remote Desktop credentials.
+Solution 5.
+Remove your saved Remote Desktop credentials

 If your RDP used to work smoothly in connecting to another computer but isn’t working somehow, try to remove misconfigured saved Remote Desktop credentials to fix the issue.
 Here are the detailed steps:

 Step 1.
-Press “Windows” + “R”, input “mstsc.exe” and click “OK” top open Remote Desktop Connection.
+Press “Windows” + “R”, input “mstsc.exe” and click “OK” to open Remote Desktop Connection.

 Step 3.
 Reconnect to the remote computer to see whether “Remote Desktop Can’t connect to the compute for one of those reasons…” disappear.

-If aforementioned fixes are not working for the RDP error, you can add “RDGClienTransport” Key in Registry Editor to force RPD to use RPC/HTTP connection instead of HTTP/UDP.
+If the fixes above are not working for the RDP error, you can add the “RDGClienTransport” Key in Registry Editor to force RPD to use RPC/HTTP connection instead of HTTP/UDP.